By Paola Santiago

 Joseph-Beth Booksellers in Cincinnati

 Move over Barnes and Noble, Joseph-Beth had you beat years ago.
 Joseph-Beth has been a pillar of the Ohio community for the last 25 years.
-Not only can you find New York Times best-selling books here, but also the Bronte Bistro for some high-quality meals, with carry-out options.
+Not only can you find New York Times best-selling books here, but also the Bronte Bistro for some high-quality meals.

 Wheatberry Books in Chillicothe